Mindful Living

 How to Prepare

-• Steep 1–2 teaspoons of dried red clover blossoms in hot (not boiling) water for 10–15 minutes.
+• Steep 1–2 tsp dried blossoms in hot (not boiling) water for 10–15 minutes.

 Chasteberry: The Menstrual Cycle Regulator